Skip to content

 10 Fast facts about high cholesterol

-All you need to know about what cholesterol is – and how to deal with high cholesterol.
+All you need to know about cholesterol and diabetes – and how to deal with high cholesterol.

 1. Cholesterol is a fatty substance that is naturally present in your blood and cells.